nimbly-dev/school-projects/README.md

   6. Add pdf receipt generator method (REQUIRED)
   7. Bug on confirm-order.jsp where reloading the page will cause to insert again the cart-items data to db
   8. Disposal of Cart-items upon successful order.

+0.44:

+  * Added Error Page to All Servlets

 0.43:

   * Added payment-successful.jsp page